Who we are

-You have a number of rights in respect of your Personal Data and you can make a number of choices.
-If you wish to:
+You have a number of rights in respect of your Personal Data.

-- request that we rectify, delete, or limit the processing of your Personal Data,
+- request that we rectify, delete, or restrict the processing of your Personal Data;

 We try to respond to all legitimate requests within one month from receipt of the request.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 It this case, we will notify you and keep you updated.

-If you decide that you do not want to receive communications from us, whether by email, telephone or post, you can “opt-out” from receiving such communications by responding to us either by replying to the email that you have received or by contacting the sender by telephone or post.
+If you are receiving certain optional communications from us (such as marketing), whether by email, telephone or post, you can “object” or “opt-out” or “withdraw” your consent to receiving such communications by responding to us either by replying to the correspondence that you have received or by contacting us.

 Questions and complaints

-If you have a concern or complaint about how Funeral Partners has used your Personal Data, as a first step, you should raise this in writing with Funeral Partners by contacting us at the following address:
+If you have a concern or complaint about how we have used your Personal Data, as a first step, you should raise this in writing with us by contacting us at the following address:

 The Data Protection Compliance Officer